ImadSaddik/ImadSaddik/README.md

 ## Astrophotography

 I love astrophotography.
-I enjoy taking pictures of the night sky with my phone and telescope.
+I enjoy taking pictures of the night sky with my equipment.
 Here are some of my favorite shots:

 <table align="center">
     <tr>